William Fraser (British India civil servant)

 William Fraser (1784 – 22 March 1835) was a British India civil servant who was an Agent to the Governor General of India and Commissioner of the Delhi Territory during the reign of the last Mughal Emperor, Bahadur Shah Zafar.
-He was a brother of James Baillie Fraser.

-He was assassinated in Delhi in 1835.

 Biography

-William was British officer in haryana The village of Rania, "was home muslim women of Rania Village, wife of William Fraser, and William also have his two Anglo-Indian sons and daughter from Amiban."

-His bungalow, a low domed structure in lemon yellow colour was situated near Kashmere Gate area, behind St. James Church.
+William was born in Northern Scotland in 1784, the younger brother of amateur artist James Baillie Fraser.

+He would travel to India in 1802, quickly taking up service with the East India Company, appointed as secretary to Sir David Ochterlony in 1805.
+He would later be appointed secretary to Mountstuart Elphinstone on his mission to Kabul.
+In 1815, he was granted permission by the English resident in Delhi, Sir Thomas Metcalfe, to join Colonel James Skinner's regiment, Skinners Horse later becoming Skinner's friend and Adjutant, and eventually commanding the 3rd Corps.
+That same year he accepted the post of Political Agent to Major General Martindale, joining Skinner and his brother James on an expedition to Nepal, to settle areas affected by the Anglo-Nepalese War.
+He would return to Delhi in 1830, and settle in a Bungalow near the Kashmiri Gate, behind St. James Church.
-He was killed near his home on 22 March 1835, by Kureem Khan, an assassin hired by Shamsuddin Ahmed Khan, Nawab of Loharu and Ferozepur Jhirka, who shot him with a carbine and Fraser died instantly.
-The assassination was done due to Shamsuddin being aggrieved at Fraser's espousal of his brother's claims in a property dispute.
-Nawab Shamsuddin Ahmed Khan, the ruler of Loharu and Ferozepur Jhirka and father of noted Mughal poet, Daagh Dehlvi was hanged in connection with the murder.
-His death is mentioned in the Delhi Book (1844) of Sir Thomas Metcalfe, a subsequent agent at the Mughal imperial court.

-He was first buried at a local burial ground, thereafter reburied at the St. James' Church, Delhi by Colonel James Skinner, who built the church in 1836.
+He was shot and killed near his home on the 22nd of March 183 by Kareem Khan, an assassin hired by Shamsuddin Ahmed Khan, Nawab of Loharu and Ferozepur Jhirka.
+Both individuals were hanged for their parts in the murder of Fraser.
+The assassination was due to aggrivation over Fraser's espousal of his brother's claims in a property dispute.
+His death is mentioned in the Delhi Book (1844) of Sir Thomas Metcalfe.
+He was first buried at a local burial ground, and later reburied at the St. James' Church, Delhi in 1836 in a marble tomb commissioned by Colonel James Skinner.

 Today William Fraser's bungalow houses the Office of Chief Engineer Northern Railways (Construction) and has restricted entry.
 William Dalrymple mentions visiting the bungalow in his 1994 book City of Djinns.